Culpeper, Virginia: Founding and colonial period

-Nineteenth century
+American independence and the Antebellum Period

+The first postmaster in Culpeper (then Fairfax) was installed in 1795.
+Mail was regularly erroneously sent to Fairfax County on account of their shared name.
+The first state-chartered educational institution was established in the county in 1802, its first newspaper, The Culpeper Gazette, was founded in 1827.
 Culpeper’s central location in the Piedmont made it a crossroad for commerce and transportation in the early 1800s.
-Taverns, blacksmith shops, and wagon yards surrounded the courthouse square, and by the 1850s the arrival of the Orange and Alexandria Railroad connected the town with Alexandria and Gordonsville, increasing trade in agricultural goods and timber.
+Taverns, blacksmith shops, and wagon yards surrounded the courthouse square, and by the 1850s the arrival of the Orange and Alexandria Railroad connected the town with Alexandria and Gordonsville.